matthiasGmayer/structural-independence-typst/no_residual/main.typ

   on some probability space $(Omega,AS,PP)$ and let $X,Y$ and $Z$ be arbitary $sigma(U) ms$ random elements.
-  We characterize all independencies $X indep Y | Z$ are implied by the independence of $U$.
+  We characterize all independencies $X indep Y | Z$ implied by the independence of $U$.
-  Formally, these are the independencies which hold in all possible probability measures $P$ that render $U$ independent and are absolutely continuous with respect to $PP$, i.e. for all such $P$, it holds that $X indep_P Y | Z$.
+  Formally, these are the independencies which hold in all probability measures $P$ that render $U$ independent and are absolutely continuous with respect to $PP$, i.e. for all such $P$, it needs to hold that $X indep_P Y | Z$.
   We first introduce random index sets and random families that generalize families of random elements by allowing the index set of the family to be random.
   Then, we introduce the history, a combinatorial object